 Ingredients: fat, rocker, and of course, evil.

-Another product description, but here the challenge was justifying the added cost of a limit-edition product amongst a sea of similar, price-point products.
+Another product description, but here the challenge was justifying the added cost of a limited-edition product amongst a sea of similar, price-point products.
 This watch sat next to the standard Core model, yet cost significantly more.
 Attention to detail and a taste of exclusivity helped complete the content for this watch.

 Suunto Core Anniversary Edition Altimeter Watch Description